quark-engine/quark-engine/docs/source/quark_method_reference.rst

             - For each keyword in keyword_item, perform the following operations:
                 - Check If regex is True,
                     - If True,
-                        - Use re.findall to search for matching strings and it store in matched_strings.
+                        - Use re.findall to search for matching strings and it stores in matched_strings.
                         - Check if matched_strings has any matching strings.
                             - If True, Add all nonempty string from matched_strings to the matched_string_set.
                     - If False, add all keyword in parameter_str to the matched_string_set.